pgEdge/spock/README.md

 localhost.
 Logical replication connections are treated by `pg_hba.conf` as regular connections to the provider database.

-Next the `spock` extension has to be installed on all nodes:
+Next the `spock` extension has to be installed on all nodes in the database to be replicated:

     CREATE EXTENSION spock;